Count the Cost With Rigid Flex PCB Cost Comparison

 When my oldest boy bought his first car I was worried that he might have made a mistake.
 Sadly my worries turned out to be true and he was stuck with a lemon.
 I believe that his exact words were; “It seemed like such a good deal at the time”.
 He thought that paying less money for an older car would be a benefit, and of course, his actual experience was the exact opposite.

 The old expression of “count the cost” before you buy applies to everything and not just to purchases of large yellow fruit with four tires and a license plate.
 Even in the world of PCB design, it is critical to understand the full cost of your project before you jump in.
-For instance which is the better deal; rigid flex or standard PCBs?
-To understand this you should look at some rigid flex PCB cost comparisons, and we have some ideas here for you that may help.
+For instance which is the better deal; rigid flex PCB (a hybrid of a rigid printed circuit board and a flexible printed circuit board) or standard PCBs?
+To understand this you should look at some rigid flex PCB manufacturer cost comparisons, and we have some ideas here for you that may help.

 The Elephant in the Room

 Let’s get it out in the open right away; it almost always cost more to fabricate a rigid flex design than a regular printed circuit board.
-The fabrication of rigid PCBs (traditional FR4) is pretty standardized, but not so with flex.
+The fabrication of a rigid PCB (traditional FR4) is pretty standardized, but not so with a flexible PCB.
 Rigid-flex PCBs require specialized material, copper, and assembly.
-Flexible circuits will vary in their fabrication in the following ways:
+A flex circuit will vary in their fabrication in the following ways:

 - Foil type and thickness